What is Coding?

-> Coding – or computer programming – is not just some cryptic activity enjoyed by superhuman developers who live in their caves filled with humming servers and boast a year-round tan on their faces from sitting in front of their screens all day.
+Coding – or computer programming – is not just some cryptic work done by superhuman developers who live in their caves filled with humming servers.
+Programmers and developers don’t boast a year-round tan on their faces from sitting in front of their screens all day.

-> What is coding used for?
+What is coding used for?

 You can use coding for perform a huge variety of tasks these days.
 Almost all electronic devices have computers inside: your phone, your TV, even your fridge!